Nationals go deep, extend Brewers’ losing streak to 7 games

 The Nationals’ biggest outburst came in the sixth, when they built on a 6-3 lead.
 Bell hit a three-run homer off reliever Miguel Sánchez and, after a mound conference, Ruiz hit his second homer of the season on the first pitch he saw.

 Counsell was gone by that point.
-He argued with home plate umpire Ramon De Jesus after consecutive pitches to Victor Robles in the fifth --- first when he seemed to argue Robles touched a live ball and should be out, then when Robles’ swing hit catcher Omar Narváez while he was trying to throw out Luis García on a steal attempt at second.
+He argued with home plate umpire Ramon De Jesus after consecutive pitches to Victor Robles in the fifth --- first when he contended Robles touched a live ball and should be out, then when Robles’ swing hit catcher Omar Narváez while he was trying to throw out Luis García on a steal attempt at second.

 García was sent back to first, but Robles eventually singled to left, prompting Counsell to come out to pull starter Aaron Ashby (1-5).
 He escalated his dialogue with De Jesus on his way to the mound and was quickly ejected.